sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 The main cause of injection vulnerabilities is untrusted, user-controlled input being used in sensitive or dangerous functions of the program.
 To represent these in static analysis, we use terms such as data flow, sources, and sinks.

 User input generally comes from entry points to an application—the origin of data.
 These include parameters in HTTP methods, such as GET and POST, or command line arguments to a program.
-These are called “sources.”
+These are called “**sources**.”

 Continuing with our command injection, an example of a dangerous function that should not be called with unsanitized untrusted data could be `os.system`.
-These dangerous functions are called “sinks.”
+These dangerous functions are called “**sinks**.”
 Note that just because a function is potentially dangerous, it does not mean it is immediately an exploitable vulnerability and has to be removed.
 Many sinks have ways of using them safely.
 Other exmaples of sinks, that shouldn't be used with user input are MySQLCursor.execute() from the MySQLdb library in Python (causing SQL injection) or Python’s eval() built-in function which evaluates arbitrary expressions (causing code injection).

 For a vulnerability to be present, the unsafe, user-controlled input has to be used without proper sanitization or input validation in a dangerous function.
-In other words, there has to be a code path between the source and the sink, in which case we say that data flows from a source to a sink—there is a “data flow” from the source to the sink.
+In other words, there has to be a code path between the source and the sink, in which case we say that data flows from a source to a sink—there is a “**data flow**” from the source to the sink.

 <img src="images/source-sink-cmdi.png">